-Artistic Research in Music – an Introduction is a free online course which ran for the first time as an instructor-paced MOOC, with a new module being released every two weeks, from 28 January until 5 May 2019.
+Artistic Research in Music – an Introduction is a free online course that ran for the first time in 2019 as an instructor-paced MOOC, with a new module being released every two weeks, from 28 January until 5 May 2019.
 The second and third updated runs were available as a self-paced MOOC.
 It is expected for a learner to spend 6 to 8 hours of effort per section.
 By the end of the course, through completing the assignments, learners will effectively have produced a complete research proposal.

 Facts & figures: